-Chalmers people work hard to improve the lives of others.
+Chalmers people work hard to improve the lives of others, especially locally.
 Many people are active in community and global initiatives, often in conjunction with other churches and faiths.
 We also come together to serve and enhance the lives of those around us.
-At times fundraisers are held to benefit communities suffering from disaster, such as the hurricane in Haiti, or to fund special programs, such as the First Nations Nutrition Project.
+At times fundraisers are held to benefit the Benevolent Fund and/or communities suffering from disaster, such as the hurricane in Haiti, or to fund special programs.

 OutReach at Chalmers